darenju/react-flip-page/README.md

 # react-flipboard

+*DISCLAIMER: This package is in no way related to nor endorsed by the Flipboard team nor the Flipboard application.
+This is is just a showcase of HTML5 & CSS3 effect implemented with React.*

 *Note: this README is updated often.
 If you are reading it from the [NPM package page](https://www.npmjs.com/package/react-flipboard), please take a look at the same file of the [GitHub repository](https://github.com/darenju/react-flipboard/blob/master/README.md).
 The one there is the most up to date version.*

 Have you ever wished you could use the cool Flipboard page swipe effect in one of your React.js apps?